moe-Ali/DevOps_Assessment/README.md

 - Access jenkins on port 8080 from web browser:
     - add aws credentials => name: aws-iam-user type: username with password
     - add dockerhub credentials => name: dockerhub type: username with password
-    - create pipeline that will pull from GitHub () then apply Jenkinsfile
+    - create pipeline that will pull from GitHub (https://github.com/moe-Ali/DevOps_Assessment)
+    - add terraform plugin
 - On GitHub add a webhook for Jenkins server
 - Make changes in the code to see it works

 # Notes:
 - kubeadmin kube-system pods keeps restarting i tryed to solve this problem alot but i couldnt so i suggest using eks or kubeadmin on ec2 with 2 CPU and 2GB RAM at least

-- assuming the bakehouse code is the microservice, this code i copied from one of my Instructor at iti Eng.Kareem
+- assuming the bakehouse code is the Microservice, this code was copied from one of my instructor at ITI Eng.Kareem